 U.S. Presidents and Thanksgiving:

-3. Thomas Jefferson because he thought it blurred the distinctive separation of church and state as he considered it a religious holiday.
+- Thomas Jefferson, because he believed a national day of thanksgiving blurred the separation of church and state

 Food Facts: